carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 - "FAIR assures easy access to data underlying scientific findings"
 ---

-TODO some intro, maybe like:
-Thanks to UK (?and EU?) funders polices there is a wide adoption of Open Access and as the results easy access to the recent biomedical publications.
+Thanks to funders polices that mandate Open Access, there is a wide adoption of Open Access which results in an easy access to the recent biomedical publications.
 Unfortunately, the same cannot be said about data and software code that underlines those publications.